Cardinal

 *Student authors

 Karnish, K.*, E. Zimmerman, J.C.
 Tyndall, W. Beck., and S. Greer*.
-(Accepted pending revision) A spatially explicit approach for identifying, prioritizing, and estimating costs associated with potential floodplain easements.
+(2026) A spatially explicit approach for identifying, prioritizing, and estimating costs associated with potential floodplain easements.
 Journal of Environmental Quality

 View full publication list